globaltravelreport/global-travel-report/content/articles/2025-04-24-the-land-of-the-rising-sun-australias-top-holiday-destination.md

 ---
 title: 'The Land of the Rising Sun: Australia''s Top Holiday Destination'
-summary: >-
+summary: "

-  From the electric buzz of Tokyo's neon-doused streets to the tranquil harmony of Kyoto's temples, Australian visitors are flocking to Japan in unprec...
+  From the electric buzz of Tokyo's neon-doused streets to the tranquil harmony of Kyoto's temples, Australian visitors are flocking to Japan in unprec..."
 keywords: ''
 slug: the-land-of-the-rising-sun-australias-top-holiday-destination
 date: '2025-04-28T07:35:45.902Z'